-Holistic Therapy and Alternative Medicine Techniques
+Holistic Therapy and Alternative Medicine Techniques for Addiction Treatment

-What Is a Holistic Approach?
+What Is Holistic Therapy?

-Holistic treatment is a response to what some people see as a more reactionary approach to health – the tendency to treat symptoms only, instead of finding and treating the root cause or addressing a confluence of multiple contributing factors.
+Holistic treatment is a response to what some people see as a more reactionary approach to health–the tendency to treat symptoms only, instead of finding and treating the root cause or addressing a confluence of multiple contributing factors.

 For example, someone with chronic pain might come to a holistic therapist to explore possible psychological sources of their suffering.
 Stress and anxiety can contribute to chronic pain, and if an emotional issue or past trauma is the source of that stress, dealing with it could alleviate chronic pain to a certain extent.5